husayt/josediazgonzalez.com/_posts/2009-11-27-thoughts-an-api-for-plugin-installation.markdown

     - plugins
     - side projects
   layout: post
+  description: One of my current projects is a CakePHP plugin server.
+The existing sample was created by John David Anderson of http://www.thoughtglade.com.
+It is neat and all, and one of the first things I came across when looking at CakePHP 11 months ago.

 ---

 One of my current projects is a CakePHP plugin server.
 [The existing sample](http://www.thoughtglade.com/posts/plugin-server) was created by John David Anderson of [http://www.thoughtglade.com](http://www.thoughtglade.com/posts/plugin-server).
 It is neat and all, and one of the first things I came across when looking at CakePHP 11 months ago.